Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Preliminaries and Problem Formulation

-\textbf{Information Structure.}The following assumptions are made: \begin{inparaenum}[1)] \item P1 has partial and P2 has perfect observation. \item P2 carries out the attack actions upon observing P1's information and actions. \item P1 knows that the sensors are being attacked by P2. \end{inparaenum} The difference between this work and \cite{kulkarniQualitativePlanningImperfect2021a} is that the latter does not assume 3) and consider attack-unaware P1.
-We are interested in solving the following problem:

-\begin{problem} Given the two-player stochastic game $G$ with partially controllable observation function in which P1 has partial and P2 has perfect observations, determine when there exists an observation-based strategy $\pi_1 \in \Pi_1^{O}$ using which the attack-aware P1 can satisfy a reachability objective over $F$ with probability one, for any strategy played by P2 with perfect observations. \end{problem}
+\begin{problem} Given a game $G$ in Def.~\ref{def:system}, determine if there exists an observation-based strategy using which P1 can satisfy the reachability objective with probability one, for any sensor attack strategy played by P2 with perfect observations. \end{problem}